philipp1993/DynamicMediaBTRouter/README.md

 - net.philipp_koch.dynamicmediabtrouter.OFF

 ### Requirements
-An Android device with the minimum API Level 11 (Honeycomb - Android 3.0) is needed.
+- An Android device with the minimum API Level 11 (Honeycomb - Android 3.0)
+- A bluetooth device which supports the hands free profile (usually headsets or car speakerphones)
+- No task managers!
+They're crap and nothing else!
+They kill the background service so don't complain!

 #### Working as designed
 If you end the "call" the redirection doesn't stop and audio is routed to nowhere.